Established Inglewood · Fourth Fridays

 This isn't a competition.
 It isn't a workshop.
 It's a platform — a microphone for the poet writing in private, a two-hour audience for the artist still waiting for a room of their own.
 Free on purpose, because artistic expression should never need a ticket.

 On the fourth Friday of every month, this room is open to people who come to listen and people who come to read.
-May 22 is our first.
 Made in Inglewood, in partnership with Wisdom's Sisters, a nonprofit lifting women's voices across Los Angeles.

 Friday Evening